tpab19/Pokemon_Emerald_Legacy_Enhanced19/README.md

     * EXP splits half the battle exp evenly between all eligible pokemon in the party.
     * EXP would be the same as if all pokemon in the party are each holding an EXP.
 Share.
     * EXP.
 All and EXP.
 Share do not work together, if EXP.
 All is on, held item EXP.
 Share does not do anything.
+    * If you migrate your save file and have already collected your EXP.
+Share, visit Mr. Stone again to recieve the EXP.
+All.
 * Lucky Egg increases all battle exp gained if any pokemon in party is holding the item.
 * Added ability to fly to your Secret Base after creating one.
-  * Represented by Red Square like Battle Frontier on route where base is made.
+  * Represented by grayscale player icon on route where base is made.
 * Decoration Improvements:
   * Updated Lilycove Department Store Clearance Sale to appear permanently after beating the game.
   * Added both Red and Blue Tents to Slateport Decor seller after completing Trick House